deyvidholz/nestjs-jwt/README.md

 ## TODO

-- [ ] Add custom exception per error type.
-It will be helpful to watch logs on production
-- [ ] Add unit tests
 - [ ] Add logger
 - [ ] Check if environment variables are loading correctly
 - [ ] Add migrations